How to Enable Application Performance Monitoring¶

 vim logging.conf

-# After configuration, restart DataKit to make the settings effective
+# After configuration is complete, restart datakit to make the configuration effective

 datakit --restart or service datakit restart or systemctl restart datakit

-2) In the startup script file, configure the execution command (inject environment variables associated with trace logs).
-For more detailed configurations, refer to the documentation Associate Logs with Application Performance Monitoring.
+2) Configure the execution command in the startup script file (inject environment variables to associate trace logs).
+For more detailed configuration, please refer to the document Associate Logs with Application Performance Monitoring.

 DD_LOGS_INJECTION="true" DD_AGENT_HOST=localhost DATADOG_TRACE_AGENT_PORT=9529 ddtrace-run python your_app.py